jhomra21/cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/README.md

 wrangler d1 migrations apply <D1 database_name> --local
 ```
 This ensures your local database schema is in sync with the application's requirements.

 For remote databases, you would use the `--remote` flag instead, like this:
 ```bash
 wrangler d1 migrations apply <D1 database_name> --remote
 ```

 ### Workflow for DB Changes
+For any new migrations, besides the one included which is for better-auth
 1.  **Create a New Migration File**:
     -   In the `migrations` directory, create a new SQL file.
     -   The filename must start with a number that is higher than the previous one (e.g., `migrations/0001_add_new_field.sql`).